mbruzek/ansible-reboot-wait/README.md

 Many thanks to @halberom for working with me to resolve the issue that is detailed below!

+### TL; DR
+The local_action task that waits for the systems to boot fails when forced to use an ssh connection, it should be "local".

 ## Problem
-I was testing Ansible with some raspberry pi machines and needed to reboot to pick up changes that were made.
+I was testing Ansible with some Raspberry Pi machines and needed to reboot the systems to pick up changes that were made.

+Since a new Raspberry Pi does not have any authorized ssh keys, I configured the playbook to use ssh with the default user and password as variables.

 ```yml
 vars: